 If you want to access true enterprise-quality CRM software for your team, Propertybase is an excellent choice.

-If you’re an individual agent or can’t afford an all-in-one solution like Propertybase, then you can create newsletter templates with standalone email marketing software like Constant Contact.
+If you’re an individual agent or can’t afford an all-in-one solution like Propertybase, then you can create newsletter templates with standalone email marketing software like Mailchimp.

 They have hundreds of email templates to choose from, and if you can’t find one you like, you can easily buy templates for Constant Contact from professional designers on Themeforest.

 Since it’s so easy to create beautiful emails these days, many agents go overboard and add tons of images, GIFs, and videos to their newsletters.
 This can be a huge problem because they will load slowly for some users, and generally clutter up your actual message.
 For most agents, that message will be “I’m a talented market professional you want to hire” not “I’m someone who bombards you with pictures.”

 As a rule of thumb, only use one or two images in each email.
 If you’re sending a video, you should make that the only image in your email.
 Remember, your goal is to get them to watch your video.
 Adding distracting images to that email will make them less likely to watch.

 3. Use Buttons for Your Links

 Some agents shy away from using buttons in their emails because they think they’re too salesly.
 In fact, buttons just make it easier for your readers to click on your link.
 First, because they’ve been “trained” to click on buttons by social media, and second because buttons are way easier to press than tiny text links on mobile.